 +

-Embed sustainability strategy and commitment across the company and key external stakeholders
+Embed sustainability strategy and commitment across the company and with key external stakeholders

 Oversee the implementation of the ESG Framework for each Dream entity